richelbilderbeek/dlip/report/README.md

 ### How could we do that

 1. You first have to make a realistic simulation of animals, this souldn't be too hard because this has been done many times.
 You then need to find a way to get it to run quick enough to get a phylogeny very quick.
+This might be hard because you would need a lot of computing power.

+2. You can use generated phylogenies to feed to the neural network and train it with them.

 ### What software to use for neural networks